 04 The City Center Revolves Around the Muslim Quarter

 Xian’s city center is in the middle of an ancient city wall.
 The area northwest of the Bell and Drum Towers is known as the Muslim Quarter.
 For centuries, Xi’an was the last stop of the Silk Road.
 Thus, many Muslims came and settled in the area.
 Today, they own all the shops and restaurants that line the three main pedestrian streets: Beiyuanmen, West Yangshi, and North Guangji Street.
 Though most of the quarter’s buildings are fairly new, the atmosphere is still very special.
 A few minutes southwards, close to the Yongnimen south gate, we find Defu Alley, Xian’s main bar street.
 This charming little alley full of coffee houses, bars, and tea parlors, becomes party central at night.

 05 Xi’an Hosts China’s Most Famous City Wall

 Xi’an city wall is one of the oldest, largest, and best-preserved urban fortifications in China.
 Hongwu Emperor Zhu Yuanzhang started building the wall in 1370 to defend the city.
 Following a hermit’s suggestion, he decided to build high defense walls around Xi’an before establishing the great Ming Empire.
 He built his wall over a centuries-old Tang Dynasty palace wall.
 It took eight years to finish the fortifications.
 Fortunately, both the Ming and Qing Dynasties took good care of the wall.
 The original structure was made with tamped earth, and later enhanced with layers of brick.
-The wall is 14 kilometers (8.7 miles) long, 12 meters high, and between 12 and 14 meters wide at the top.
+The wall is 14 kilometers (8.7 miles) long, 12 meters (39 feet) high, and between 12 and 14 meters wide at the top.

 06 Outstanding Historical Sites Dot the City